Electricity Price Review

 Diagram showing the progress of phasing out low fixed-charge tariff regulations - current phase: implementing required changes to regulations

-The EPR found that the low fixed charge tariff regulations are poorly targeted and result in a number of unintended consequences.
+The EPR found that the low fixed charge tariff regulations were poorly targeted and result in a number of unintended consequences.
 The EPR recommended that the regulations should be phased out because they worsen energy hardship for some households and promote inefficient choices for new technologies, such as rooftop solar and electric vehicles.
-They also increase pricing complexity and confusion, making it harder for consumers to shop around for the right electricity plan.
+They also increased pricing complexity and confusion, making it harder for consumers to shop around for the right electricity plan.

-Government acknowledged the EPR’s findings on the regulations, but was mindful of the potential impacts of a phase-out.
+The Government acknowledged the EPR’s findings on the regulations, but was mindful of the potential impacts of a phase-out.
 MBIE engaged with industry and consumer groups to better understand the likely impacts, and designed a phase-out mechanism that balances ensuring a just transition with taking meaningful steps to reduce the harm the regulations create.

 Phasing-out low fixed charges tariff regulations